hihihioli/twidilers/readme.md

 Add stuff to do when logged in

 ## What should we work on?
-* aonnect the database to the server
+* connect the database to the server
 * add some more pages and page content
 * push the old websites maybe
 * work on sign in interface (specifically lightmode)
-* do the facebook blog feed thing
+* do the facebook blog feed thing (kinda done)